What are the dates of the Festival?

 If I missed the Festival is there any way to see the shows?

 Many of the works made for the Festival go on to tour internationally.
+For information on tour dates and news on MIF shows in other venues, go to the MIF on Tour page on this website.

 From the MIF11, The Life and Death of Marina Abramovic toured to Madrid, Basel, Antwerp and Amsterdam.
 Dr Dee was at ENO’s home, the Coliseum in London in June 2012 and The Crash of The Elysium went to Ipswich in June.
 Both were part of the London 2012 Olympic Festival.